 - Award recipients need not belong to the Academy of Management or to the HR Division.

 - The award is to be distributed in a single payment.
 No budgetary restrictions will be placed on the use of these funds.

 - The award recipient will be liable for any tax liabilities associated with the award.

 Nominations should adhere to the following procedures:

-Please combine all required materials (nomination letter, etc.) into a single PDF document (less than 100 MB) and use the “nominate” button to complete an official nomination for this award.
-The nomination deadline is February 1, 2021.
+- Please combine all required materials into a single PDF document (less than 100 MB) and use the “nominate” button to complete an official nomination for this award.
+The nomination deadline is February 1, 2024.